1537th Anti-Aircraft Rocket Regiment: Postwar

 From 1946, the regiment served in Belarus with the 315th IAD, under the 14th IAK of the 1st Air Army (renumbered the 58th IAK and 26th Air Army in 1949).
 In July 1950, the regiment and division were transferred to the 88th Fighter Aviation Corps of the Air Defence Forces (PVO), part of the 64th Fighter Air Army.
 In late 1951, the division was transferred to the Air Forces of the North Caucasus Military District, moving to Maykop.
 The regiment and its division returned to PVO control in July 1954 with their transfer to the North Caucasus Air Defence Army.

 The regiment was reorganised as a surface-to-air missile regiment with the S-75 Dvina on 15 August 1960, becoming the 360th Red Banner Anti-Aircraft Missile Regiment of the 12th Air Defence Corps and relocating to Novorossiysk.
 In 1968 it became the 80th Anti-Aircraft Rocket Brigade, and in 1994 the 1537th Anti-Aircraft Rocket Regiment.
 The 1537th Regiment continued to remain part of the corps after it was renamed the 51st Air Defence Corps in 1998 and reduced to the 7th Aerospace Defence Brigade in 2009, before being reorganized as the 51st Air Defence Division in 2014.
+By 2019, the regiment was re-equipped with the S-400 missile system and the Pantsir missile system.

 In April 2021 personnel of the regiment took part in a parade in Krasnodar honoring the 30th anniversary of the rehabilitation of the Cossacks in the Kuban.
 In May 2022, personnel of Military Unit 26345 - the 1537th Regiment - laid wreaths on the new graves of Russian service personnel killed during the 2022 Russian invasion of Ukraine.